danphamx/Sheet2Slack/README.md

 ## Have an Issue?

 This is a new way of working, so it's understandable to get stuck along the way!
-If you happen to find issues, submit a new Issue in our github repo.
+If you happen to find issues, [please submit a new Issue in our github repo](https://github.com/danphamx/Sheet2Slack/issues).

 Yes, We're real people :)